Canop/termimad/README.md

 ![text](doc/text.png)

-Note that the goal isn't to display any markdown text with its various extensions (a terminal isn't really fit for that).
+The goal isn't to display any markdown text with its various extensions (a terminal isn't really fit for that).
 The goal is rather to improve the display of texts in a terminal application when we want both the text and the skin to be easily configured.

+Termimad also includes a few utilities helping efficient managing of events and user input in a multithread application.

 **Wrapping**, table balancing, and **scrolling** are essential features of Termimad.